bmatsuo/csvutil/README.md

 Todo
 ====

-* Enhance and clean the formatting API formatting of data.
+* Enhance and clean the formatting API and allow better formatting of data.

 Install
 =======